Candide, or, Optimism

 —Your hanged philosopher was joking, said Martin; the shadows are horrible ugly blots.

 They make a trip to the legendary city of El Dorado, a utopia without suffering or conflict.
 That whole event was my favorite part.
-I think it's a statement about how people don't want what is good for …
+I think it's a statement about how people …

 Subjects